Pavel Popovich: Biography

-Popovich was born in Uzyn, Kyiv Oblast, Ukrainian SSR to Roman Porfirievich Popovich (a firefighter in a sugar factory) and Theodosia Kasyanovna Semyonova.
+Popovich was born in Uzyn, Kyiv Oblast, Ukrainian SSR to Roman Porfirievich Popovich (a fireman in a sugar factory) and Theodosia Kasyanovna Semyonova.
 He had two sisters (one older, one younger) and two brothers (both younger).

 During World War II, the Germans occupied Uzyn and burned documents, including Popovich's birth certificate.
 After the war, these were restored through witness testimony, and although his mother said that Popovich was born in 1929, two witnesses insisted it was in 1930, which thus became the official year of his birth.

 In 1947, Popovich left vocational school in Bila Tserkva with qualifications as a carpenter.
 In 1951, Popovich graduated as a construction engineer from a technical school in Magnitogorsk, as well as receiving a pilot's degree.

 In 1954, Popovich joined the Young Communist League.

 He married Marina Popovich, a retired Soviet Air Force colonel and test pilot.
 They had two daughters but later divorced, and Popovich married Alevtina Oshegova.